 Reports to U.S. Poison Control Centers

-In 2013, the then 56 (now 55) U.S. poison control centers provided telephone guidance for nearly 2.2 million human poison exposures.1 That’s about:
+In 2014, the 55 U.S. poison control centers provided telephone guidance for nearly 2.2 million human poison exposures.1 That’s about:

 Children younger than 6 years comprise nearly half of poison exposures (48%), followed by adults (38%), then teens (7%).